 J. Ronald Lally

-J. Ronald Lally, EdD, is one of the pioneers in the field of infant/toddler development.
-Dr. Lally is a current Board Member and a Founding Member of ZERO TO THREE.
+J. Ronald Lally, EdD, was one of the pioneers in the field of infant/toddler development.
+Dr. Lally was a Founding Member of ZERO TO THREE.

 Contributions to the Field